-The motion for summary decision, supporting brief, and supporting exhibits establish the following facts: DRC was incorporated on August 2, 2010, in Florida, with Respondent listed as DRC's President until May 2012.4 DRC, Inc. is the corporate owner of the DRC facility that requires MQSA certification.
-Oscar Alzate told the FDA that he was the manager and Respondent the assistant manager of the DRC facility.
+The motion for summary decision, supporting brief, and supporting exhibits establish the following facts: DRC was incorporated on August 2, 2010, in Florida, with Brigitte Alzate listed as DRC's President until May 2012.
+DRC, Inc. is the corporate owner of the DRC facility that requires MQSA certification.
+Respondent held himself out as the manager of the DRC facility and eventually was listed as its Chief Executive Officer and Secretary.
 CDRH Ex.
-B ¶ 10.
-Respondent was also listed on corporate documents as DRC's treasurer.
-See R. First Request for Judicial Notice, Ex.
-D. On August 19, 2010, FDA issued a provisional certificate to the DRC facility so that it could obtain clinical images and test materials as part of the accreditation process.
+A ¶ 29, Attach.
+13, at 2; R. First Req. for Judicial Notice, Exs.
+D, F. On August 19, 2010, FDA issued a provisional certificate to the DRC facility so that it could obtain clinical images and test materials as part of the accreditation process.
 CDRH Ex.
 A ¶ 23.
-On February 16, 2011, FDA notified DRC that the DRC facility failed the initial accreditation process and had to cease performing mammography services.
+On February 16, 2011, FDA notified DRC, Inc. that the DRC facility failed the initial accreditation process and had to cease performing mammography services.
 CDRH Ex.
 A ¶ 24, Attach.
-7. Soon thereafter, DRC sought reinstatement from the American College of Radiology (ACR) an FDA-approved accreditation body.
-In the reinstatement application, Respondent was
+7. Soon thereafter, DRC sought reinstatement from the American College of Radiology (ACR), an FDA-approved accreditation body.
+On April 20, 2011, the Florida Bureau of Radiation Control, under contract with FDA, conducted an inspection of the DRC facility to ensure compliance with MQSA.
+The inspectors found that the DRC facility did not comply with the MQSA and provided Brigitte Alzate with a copy of the inspection report and noncompliance finding.
+CDRH Ex.
+B ¶ 8, Attach.
+4.